 What kind of things need this so-called “copy”?

-And if you’re a kvh. client, it all starts with identifying your brand messaging.
-Together, we’ll walk through that and come up with a Brand Messaging doc of your own complete with taglines, bios, what to post, what not to post, brand descriptors, core values…you name it.
+And if you’re a Copy Uncorked client, it all starts with identifying your brand messaging.
+Together, we’ll walk through that and come up with a Brand Messaging Style Guide of your own complete with everything you need to articulate your business.

-If it has to do with your tone + voice, we’ll define it.
-If you’re interested in working together, browse my copywriting services page &/or go ahead and get in touch to tell me about your custom needs.
+If you’re interested in working together, browse the Services &/or go ahead and get in touch to tell me about how we can help!

 When your copy clicks, everything makes sense again.